danielchatfield/raven-appengine/README.md

 # raven-appengine

-`raven-appengine` is an appengine compatible Transport for the raven-python client.
+`raven-appengine` is an appengine optimised Transport for the `raven-python` client.
+It supports asynchronous sending of messages using Google's `deferred` library.

 ## Usage